mandober/rust-debrief/appendix/terminology.md

 ## Static dispatch
 Static dispatch usually resolves polymorphic calls using *monomorphization*.
 It allows *inlining* of function calls.

+## Static Single Assignment (SSA)
+SSA is a property of an intermediate representation (IR), which requires that each variable is assigned exactly once, and every variable is defined before it is used.
+Existing variables in the original IR are split into versions, new variables typically indicated by the original name with a subscript in textbooks, so that every definition gets its own version.
+In SSA form, use-def chains are explicit and each contains a single element.

 ## Token
 Tokens are primitive productions in the grammar defined by regular, non-recursive, language.